 Bodrum means “basement” in Turkish.
 Honestly, not the name you would expect for this fancy coastal town that is the top summer destination for the Turkish upper class.

 The elegant town of Bodrum is completely white.
 But there are two more colors that make this city exceptionally beautiful – pink and turquoise.
 The soft pink color comes from its bougainvillea flowers that decorate every street and its turquoise color comes from the fantastic sea.
-With packed boutique hotels, trendy restaurants, and nightclubs, Bodrum has something for everybody!
+With packed boutique hotels, trendy restaurants, nightclubs and some of the best beaches in Turkey, Bodrum has something for everybody!

 Getting there: There are daily flights from Istanbul to Bodrum.
 Once in Bodrum airport, take the Havaş bus to reach the city center.